• Skip to primary navigation

 Serving Suggestion

-Serve this Butterbean And Corn Succotash recipe with a complementary dish like:
+Serve this lima bean and corn succotash recipe with a complementary southern dish like:

 • Wood bowl of pimento cheese with 3 crackers and a small spoon hanging out.
 Crackers on plate in background and one with pimento cheese on it.